Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

 ## Shader mappings

-The table below shows which Universal RP shaders the Unity built-in shaders convert to when you run the shader upgrader.
+The table below shows which URP shaders the Unity built-in shaders convert to when you run the shader upgrader.

 | Unity built-in shader                             | Universal Render Pipeline shader          |
 | ------------------------------------------------- | ------------------------------------------- |